Disappearance of LeeAnna Warner: Victim's appearance

-Caucasian female, with brown hair.
+Caucasian female with brown hair and brown eyes.
 Her hair was cut into a short bob cut at the time of her disappearance.
-She had dark brown eyes.
-LeeAnna has two main distinguishing characteristics, one being the mole above her left ankle and the other being a dimple on her left shoulder.
+LeeAnna has two main distinguishing characteristics, a mole above her left ankle and a dimple on her left shoulder.

 The last thing that LeeAnna was seen wearing was a sleeveless blue denim dress (some sources state a denim shirt) with a belt, orange underwear, a flower earring with a red garnet in her right ear, and no shoes or socks.

 Investigation

 The Chisholm Police Department arrived on the scene shortly after they received the phone call from the Warner family.
 Another search party was sent out, this time including the aid of the authorities.
 A combination of police, firefighters, local volunteers and expert trackers with bloodhounds gathered to search the town.

 They checked garages, barns, sheds and abandoned iron ore mines in the hopes that LeeAnna had simply wandered off and gotten lost.
 The group searched for over 48 hours but were unable to find anything that hinted at what happened to LeeAnna.

 In the weeks following her disappearance, authorities held an extensive search that included helicopters and bloodhounds, but by the end of the month they were not any closer to finding LeeAnna.

 A month after LeeAnna vanished, a local townsperson came across a child's footprints near Longyear Lake, the lake LeeAnna was at with her mother on the day of her disappearance.
 The Chisholm Police Department had the lake drained in an attempt to locate LeeAnna or her body, but they found no other evidence of her being there.
 They were forced to stop their search over the winter as the lake and the surrounding areas froze over.

 In the summer of 2004, the authorities began a new search of Chisholm in another effort to find LeeAnna's remains, but no new evidence surfaced.
 Since then there have been no further official searches scheduled.

 In 2020, Chisholm Police Chief Vern Manner said, "We still have several persons of interest in the fact that we cannot call them suspects because we don't have any evidence [...]
 But we have people that we can't clear out either."

+In 2025, Chisholm Police Chief James Vukad reported that Warner's case remains open, active, and a top priority for the department, saying, "Our team continues to investigate all credible leads, including those made possible through advanced DNA profiling techniques [...]
+While we have not had a major breakthrough to date, our efforts have never wavered and we remain hopeful that one day we will find the answers we’ve been searching for."